 Early Action decision letters are mailed on or before December 1st.
 Applicants who are not admitted in the Early Action period may be rolled over to the Regular Admission process for the term in which they applied.
 At the discretion of the Admission Committee, applicants may be re-assessed with the applicant pool for Regular Admission.
-Students who are denied admission for Early Action may not reapply for Regular Admission for the same term.
+Students who are denied admission for Early Action may not re-apply for Regular Admission for the same term.
 Should an applicant require more time to apply, it is recommended that they apply for Regular Admission.
 The Regular Admission decision letters are mailed on or before March 1st.

 All admitted students who wish to enroll at SUA must submit a non-refundable US \$400 tuition deposit, on or before May 1st to guarantee their place in the entering class.
-Domestic applicants do not have to wait for first semester senior grades before applying.